 The information contained on this website page is based on Safe Zone, Safe Space and Ally programs at other colleges and universities throughout the country.

-Rider University’s Allies Program is sponsored by the Counseling Center and the Rider Gay Straight Alliance.
-For any questions or concerns, please contact the Counseling Center at 609-896-5157.
+Rider University’s Allies Program was created by Christine Scheil from the Counseling Center and is coordinated by the Gender and Sexuality Studies Program and Spectrum Pride Alliance.
+For any questions or concerns, please contact Dr. Nowell Marshall at email@example.com.